luHub/VPL/binnacle/NOTES.md

 - Write PoC code togheter with the specification, as writing the PoC will bound the specification to a more presice language.
 When I say write, you, not an LLM until you bound with the code.

 - Code is a reflexion of your thinking process, influenced (need research here) by a person unconscious,by your shadow (if you are into Jungian school) a person that thinks that working more will create more value, will end up in a writing processes that needs people to work long hours to work with.
-A disorganized person will write code that is difficult to organize, a person that has fear to share knowledge will write obscure code that only understable to that person, and obsessive compulsive order person will create such much order that the code will be difficult to bend, disguising it as "clean code" in a total negation of an unhealthy metal issue, the "code becomes the shadow".
-Code is reflexión of the person writing the code, as solutions reflects the shape of organizations.
+A disorganized person will write code that is difficult to navigate, a person that has fear to share knowledge will write obscure code that only understable to that person, and obsessive compulsive order person will create such much order that the code will be difficult to bend, disguising it as "clean code" in a total negation of an unhealthy metal issue, the "code becomes the shadow".
+Code is a reflexión of the person writing the code, as solutions reflects the shape of organizations.

 - Bonding with code suppose an exercise that needs years of preparation and practice, it could start in different places.
 From physics, solid state devides, electronics, CPUs, and finally code, and writing a lot of code.
 But there in another process that starts in philosophy, mathematics, and language studies.
 One approach path is abstract and the other is concrete.
 They touch eventually in a frontier when a proper language transforms into 0s and 1s.
 But how you approach and abstract solution is a very abstract process that needs a very prepared mind. lack of knowledge in general will impact solutions.
 The more a "programmer" reads, study, practice the more rich of options will have to define a solution.
 An empty mind will create an empty solution.
 In my opinion this is why people in this profession burn out, their intellectual limit,lack of courage, lack of clarity, lack of skills in general get exposed as wrong paths are choosed in the design process.

 - All the modern design practices ended up adding more to the process than actual value.
 Don't follow them blindly over time. what worked on a time frame might not work in another one.
 Do not avoid the mental challenge to adapt over time, to challenge control or status-quo,even adapting by laziness is preferred asking why really need to do this?

 - I think is good that code reflects the mindset of a programmer, because if code is a reflection of your thinking process then the more different personalities the more rich code that is created.
-In my opinion innovation comes from the thinking process that gets better as more different mindsets solve a problem.
-If we make this a standard process then innovation is lost.
+In my opinion innovation comes from the thinking process that gets better as more different mindsets solve a problem, individually and darwinism will do the rest.
+If we make of everything a standarized process then innovation is lost.

 ## Later on VPL
 Later with VPL we will explore a frontier between external and internal mediums. modelling the external part as chaos, but understanding how the internal one react to it.